Columnar Apple Trees for Suburban Yards

 • ‘Scarlet Sentinel’ produces green-yellow apples with a red blush.

 Three things I’d like to throw out there about these trees.
 First, you may need to thin the apples to help the tree support the weight in the first year.
 Second, you’re going to need at least two trees but different varieties.
-The apples will only be produced if the flowers are cross-pollinated by two varieties of apple.
-Third, the price tag is a little heavier than average apple trees.
-That said, like all trees, if you order them bare-root in the winter, you’ll get to save some bucks, too.
+The apples will only be produced if the flowers are cross-pollinated by two varieties of apples.
+Third, the price tag is a little heavier than that of average apple trees.
+That said, like all trees, if you order them bareroot in the winter, you’ll get to save some bucks.